Board of Governors (BOG) Enrollment Fee Waiver

 - Students without Social Security Numbers are encouraged to apply for a fee waiver at California Dream Act.

 *These standards are based upon the federal poverty guidelines, as published each year by the U.S. Department of Health and Human Services.
 Under Title 5 of the California Code of Regulations, the student or student's family must have a total income in the prior year (in this case, 2015) that is equal to or less than 150% of the U.S. Department of Health and Human Services Poverty Guidelines based on family size.

 The U.S. Department of Health and Human Services published the 2015 Poverty Guidelines in January 2015 (additional information will be posted after the guidelines are published).

-- You have applied for financial aid and have been determined to have an unmet need by the U.S. Department of Education.
+Requirements: Must have completed a FAFSA to see if you have an unmet need by the U.S. Department of Education.
 A Minimum Unmet Need of $1,104 is required.

 How to Apply for the BOG Electronically via FAFSA

 Complete the FAFSA online at www.fafsa.gov

 Check your Corsair Connect in 2-3 days to see if you were eligible for the BOG.

 No need to fill out the E-BOG or the Manual BOG, unless you are trying to apply for BOG A or a Veteran's BOG.